Silvia Vignolini

-Silvia Vignolini (born 1981) is an Italian physicist who is Professor of Chemistry and Bio-materials in the Yusuf Hamied Department of Chemistry at the University of Cambridge.
+Silvia Vignolini (born 1981) is an Italian physicist who is Director of research at the Max Planck Institute of Colloids and Interfaces and Professor of Chemistry and Bio-materials in the Yusuf Hamied Department of Chemistry at the University of Cambridge.
 Her research investigates natural photonics structures, the self-assembly of cellulose and light propagation through complex structures.
 She was awarded the KINGFA young investigator award by the American Chemical Society and the Gibson-Fawcett Award in 2018.

 Early life and education

 Vignolini was born in Italy and grew up in Florence.
 She became interested in physics at high school, and remembers reading A Brief History of Time as a teenager.
 She studied materials physics at the University of Florence, which she graduated summa cum laude.
 She remained at the University of Florence for her doctoral research, where she studied photonic crystals at the European Laboratory for Non-Linear Spectroscopy supervised by Diederik Wiersma.